About siblings of autistic children

 Siblings of autistic children generally feel positive about their brothers or sisters, but sometimes their relationships aren’t as close as they could be.
 This might be because of the difficulties autistic children have with social communication.

 One way to encourage closer relationships among your children is to look for ways that they can all play, have fun and interact together.
-For example, your children might all enjoy playing with trains or playing basketball.
+For example, your children might all enjoy playing with sand or trains or playing basketball.

 Setting family rules, roles and responsibilities